How to Find the Best Quality of Life Before Moving Abroad

 Surveys on the Quality of Life Overseas

-Another survey which I have found useful is the "Where-to-be-born index," formerly the “Quality of life index,” published by the Economist Intelligence Unit, part of The Economist magazine.
-The index includes data from 80 countries and territories and is based upon 11 quality-of-life factors, including: material wellbeing, health, political stability and security, family life, community life, climate and geography, job security, political freedom, and gender equality.
+One survey which I have found useful is the “Quality of life index,” published by the Economist Intelligence Unit, part of The Economist magazine.
+The index includes data from 70 countries and territories and is based upon several quality-of-life factors, including: material wellbeing, health, political stability and security, family life, community life, climate and geography, job security, political freedom, and gender equality.

 When I lived abroad in Europe, South America, and the Pacific, all the survey’s criteria sooner or later played an important role in my day-to-day life.
 For example, most of us take the availability of consumer goods for granted, but when I lived in the Brazilian Amazon I could not get a replacement hard drive for my Apple computer.
 I also still remember vividly how courteous the police were in New Zealand when they caught me for the second time speeding on a motorcycle without a driver’s license.
 I also remember Election Day in Brazil, when all the workers at the coffee plantation I was in managing disappeared for their constitutionally guaranteed day off in order to travel to their home towns where they could vote.